 RLC is a truly multicultural English learning environment where friends become family.

 To begin the process click on the online application.
 You will be guided to create a parent portal where you will find the forms and steps necessary to begin your application.

-Please contact Jaclyn Macleod , Director of Admissions by Email or call 705-732-4351 ext.
+Please contact Jaclyn Macleod , Director of Enrolment Management by Email or call 705-732-4351 ext.
 140 to discuss your child’s application today.